minio/spark-select/README.md

 ### Limitations
 - Spark CSV and JSON options such as nanValue, positiveInf, negativeInf, and options related to corrupt records (for example, failfast and dropmalformed mode) are not supported.
 - Using commas (,) within decimals is not supported.
 For example, 10,000 is not supported and 10000 is.
-- The following filters are not pushed down to Minio:
+- The following filters are not pushed down to MinIO:
   - Aggregate functions such as COUNT() and SUM().
   - Filters that CAST() an attribute.
 For example, CAST(stringColumn as INT) = 1.
   - Filters with an attribute that is an object or is complex.
 For example, intArray[1] = 1, objectColumn.objectNumber = 1.